 The Trust and Endowment Funds have specific restrictions placed by the donors/settlers on the capital of the fund and the use of investment income accruing to the fund.
-On January 1, 2013, The United Church transferred all of its Endowment Funds and a large portion of its Trust Funds to the Foundation.
+On January 1, 2013, The United Church transferred all of its Endowment Funds and a large portion of its Trust Funds to The United Church of Canada Foundation ("Foundation").